 How much does it cost to maintain a log cabin?

 Sikkens is a highly rated product throughout Europe, and on the continent it is more expensive than standard paint.
 Fortunately for us in Ireland, though, a tin of Sikkens stain is about half the price of the equivalent item on the continent!
 What is that?
 I cannot be sure, but I imagine it is because there is so much more timber on the continent to be treated, so people in general know a lot more than we do in ireland about treating timber buildings, and they are experts in knowing what product works well.
 And when you know a product is the right one for your log cabin, you are happy to pay more for it.

-It is also important to keep an eye on the clear mastic seal around your doors and windows, and make sure to repair this if there is any break in the material.
-It is a quick job, and easily done.
-A sticth in time saves nine, as Granny used to say.
+It is also important to keep an eye on the clear mastic seal around your doors and windows and make sure to repair this if there is any break in the material.
+It is a quick job and easily done.
+A stitch in time saves nine, as Granny used to say.

 If you have any questions in relation to log cabin maintenance, or if you would like to visit us in one of our showrooms, please contact TimberLiving Log Cabins now.